Which nutrition certification is best for you?

 The academic integrity of what PN has to offer has made its way into the lecture halls of universities.

-Precision Nutrition has been taught at Eastern Michigan University as part of their master’s program.
+Precision Nutrition has been taught at Eastern Michigan University as part of its master’s program.

 Because of this, you can be assured that what you get in the box will assist you in gaining relevant and factual knowledge you can apply for optimal results.